Arthur Sealy

 Arthur John Edmund Sealy (30 November 1903 – 11 November 1944) was an English first-class cricketer.

 Sealy was born at Woolwich in November 1903.
 He was educated at Winchester College, before going up to Brasenose College, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University in 1924, making eight appearances.
 Sealy scored a total of 62 runs in his eight matches, with a high score of 17 not out.
 With his right-arm medium pace bowling, he took 20 wickets at an average of 27.35 and best figures of 3 for 25.
-Sealy died at Portsmouth in November 1944.
-His stepfather, Arthur Pawson, also played first-class cricket.
+Sealy died at Portsmouth in November 1944, having spent many years in an asylum for the insane.
+His stepfather, Arthur Clive Pawson, also played first-class cricket.